will-dabeast09/fbin/README.md

 |image
 |etc...

-**Temporily, all non-Windows users and those using Gallery will need to use the python file in v1.0.0**
+** If you are using Gallery or a different OS, use the Python file in v1.0.0 for now **
-**In the future, FBin will be only for Cinema, IBin will be for Gallery, and FBin will be ported for Linux users**

 ## Command Line Usage
 ```
 fbin [options]